surrogate reading bible

 When considering surrogacy, it’s important to find an agency that shares your Christian values.
 It’s also essential to be well-informed by knowing the right questions to ask a surrogacy agency.

 Surrogacy by Faith is unique in its commitment to faith-based support for both intended parents and surrogates.
-It is the only surrogacy agency that does not allow termination of a pregnancy unless the life of the mother or baby is in danger.
+It is the only surrogacy agency that does not allow termination of a pregnancy unless the life of the mother is in danger.
 This commitment to the sanctity of life ensures that Christian families can pursue surrogacy in a way that aligns with their beliefs.

 With ethical and faith-based surrogacy practices, Surrogacy by Faith provides a strong foundation for Christian families.
 We offer compassionate and understanding support throughout the journey, ensuring that your experience honors your faith and values.